-To drive another nail in the coffin of the notion that cavities must be filled and can’t remineralize and heal on their own, I am presenting a series of photographs sent to me by Rami Nagel, author of the paradigm shattering book Cure Tooth Decay.
+As anecdotal evidence to the emerging scientific consensus on the matter, I am presenting a series of photographs sent to me by Rami Nagel, author of the paradigm-shattering book Cure Tooth Decay.

-The photos are of an 18 month old child from Baton Rouge, Louisiana.
-Rikki, the boy’s mother, took these photos as her son’s cavities remineralized over a period of 8 weeks after commencing a dietary program which included supplementing with unprocessed cod liver oil and high vitamin butter oil.
-It is important to note that regular cod liver oil found in healthfood stores will not produce the same spectacular results you see in these photos.
+The photos are of an 18-month-old child from Baton Rouge, Louisiana.
+Rikki, the boy’s mother, took these photos as her son’s cavities remineralized over a period of 8 weeks after commencing a dietary program that included supplementing with unprocessed cod liver oil and high vitamin butter oil.
+It is important to note that regular cod liver oil found in health food stores will not produce the same spectacular results you see in these photos.
 Why?
-These are processed and fortified with synthetic vitamins which are not effective.
+These are processed and fortified with synthetic vitamins that are not effective.

 What Did This Child Eat That Caused These Cavities?